Olympics-Up to 10,000 fans allowed at Tokyo 2020 venues, despite warnings | Sports-Games

 Olympics-Up to 10,000 fans allowed at Tokyo 2020 venues, despite warnings

-Nearly 70% said they thought the Games would not be held safely and securely, the poll showed.
-REVENUE SLASHED Ticket revenues are likely to be reduced by more than half from an earlier expected 90 billion yen ($817.14 million), Tokyo 2020 CEO Toshiro Muto told a briefing.
+"Spectators will come from various places and enter the venue, possibly leading to an influx of people and clusters, so this is a concern if that happens," said 48-year-old IT worker Masahiro Gomi.
+"However, it seems like sports such as baseball are taking place as usual so I think 10,000 spectators may be alright."
+Ticket revenues are likely to be reduced by more than half from an earlier expected 90 billion yen ($817.14 million), Tokyo 2020 CEO Toshiro Muto told a briefing.
 He said he wanted to discuss with the Tokyo and national governments on how to cover the shortfall.

 Up to 10,000 domestic spectators will be allowed in Tokyo 2020 venues, Olympics organisers said on Monday, a decision that cuts against the recommendation of medical experts who said holding the event without fans was the least risky option.
 The announcement ends months of speculation and highlights Japan's determination to push on with the Games and salvage the multi-billion-dollar extravaganza amid public opposition and deep concern about a resurgence in infections https://tmsnrt.rs/2RDKuP7.